zscaler/terraform-azurerm-zpa-private-service-edge-modules/examples/README.md

-# Zscaler App Connector Cluster Infrastructure Setup
+# Zscaler Private Service Edge Cluster Infrastructure Setup

-**Terraform configurations and modules for deploying Zscaler App Connector Cluster in Azure.**
+**Terraform configurations and modules for deploying Zscaler Private Service Edge Cluster in Azure.**

 ## Prerequisites (You will be prompted for Azure application credentials and region during deployment)